 The download size of the update depends on the device type and on the OS version currently in the device.
-Some typical values below < to be added >:
+Some typical values are below:

-The instructions for installing Sailfish OS to Sony Xperia X, Xperia XA2 and Xperia 10 devices are here - covering Windows, Linux, and macOS computers.
+The instructions for installing Sailfish OS to Sony Xperia X, Xperia XA2, Xperia 10, and Xperia 10 II (mark 2) devices are here - covering Windows, Linux, and macOS computers.

 Read this, please, to learn about the Sailfish X licence.

 The supported Sony Xperia 10 II models are:

 - 10 Plus dual-SIM: I4213 and I4293

 - XA2 single SIM H3113 (also H3123, H3133)

 - XA2 Ultra single SIM H3213 (also H3223)

 - XA2 Ultra dual SIM H4213 (also H4233)